PNG JPG BMP TIFF PPTX

 chart->set_HasTitle(true);

-// Delete default generated series and categories
+// Delete the default generated series and categories.

 chart->get_ChartData()->get_Series()->Clear();